Disorders of the thyroid gland

 Like the other endocrine organs, the thyroid gland is involved in numerous systemic processes throughout the body.
-Situated in the anterior triangle of the neck, this symmetrical, bi-lobed, butterfly-shaped, red-brown, lobulated structure is responsible for the production of thyroxine (T4) and triiodothyronine (T3).
+Situated in the neck in the anterior triangle, this symmetrical, bi-lobed, butterfly-shaped, red-brown, lobulated structure is responsible for the production of thyroxine (T4) and triiodothyronine (T3).

 Those thyroid hormones influence the activity of the metabolic, cardiovascular, respiratory, neurological, and countless other systems throughout the body, as well as local ones As a result, disorders of the thyroid gland not only have local impact, but also results in deleterious events at distant sites as well.
 The goal of this article is to discuss the different types of thyroid disorders.